MadeByMike/madebymike/site/writing/the-invisible-parts-of-css.md

 ---
-title: "The invisible parts of CSS"
+title: The invisible parts of CSS
-description: "Explains the box model, cascade, formatting contexts, positioning, stacking and a lot more about how CSS works.
-A right of passage, I had to write my version."
+slug: the-invisible-parts-of-css
-date: "2017-04-04"
+description: Explains the box model, cascade, formatting contexts, positioning, stacking and a lot more about how CSS works.
+A right of passage, I had to write my version.
-tags:
+date: 2017-04-04
-  - css
+tags: ["writing", "css"]
 ---

 If you use CSS in your daily work, your primary goal is probably focused on making things 'look right'.
 How this is achieved is often far less important than the end result.
 This means we care less about how CSS works than the correct syntax and visual results.